Thor-Able: Launches

-Airframes

-The Thor-Able vehicle had a stronger airframe than the standard Thor IRBM and had the inertial guidance system replaced by a radio guidance package mounted on the Able stages.
-It saw its first test on 23 April 1958 when Thor-Able 116 was launched from LC-17A with a biological nose cone containing a mouse named MIA (Mouse In Able).
+The rocket saw its first test on 23 April 1958 when Thor-Able 116 was launched from LC-17A with a biological nose cone containing a mouse named MIA (Mouse In Able).
 At 19:10 EST, the Thor's engine ignited and drove the Able stage and its passenger into the sky.
 Two minutes and fifteen seconds after launch, at an altitude of 50 miles (80 km), the Thor exploded and sent the hapless rodent into the Atlantic Ocean instead of space.
 The cause of the failure was traced to a turbopump bearing coming loose and resulting in pump shutdown and instant loss of thrust.
 With no attitude control, the Thor pitched down and its LOX tank ruptured from aerodynamic loads.
 On 9 July, Thor-Able 118 lifted off for a second attempt with a mouse named MIA II.
 The booster, including the unproven Able stage, performed successfully and the biological nose cone was driven back into the atmosphere for a splashdown in the South Atlantic, but recovery crews failed to locate the capsule and it sank into the ocean.
 A third attempt was made on 23 July.
 The press refused to call the mouse by the name of MIA III, so she was instead christened "Wickie", after a local female news reporter who had covered the space program at Cape Canaveral.
 Unfortunately, Wickie was no luckier than her predecessors when recovery crews once again failed to locate the capsule after splashdown, but telemetry data confirmed the mouse's survival from liftoff through reentry and proved comprehensively that living organisms could survive space travel.